lisasy/lisasy.github.io/source/work/work_items/content_warnings.html.markdown

 <div class="work_section overview col_full">
   <div class="col">
     <p>
       From 2015-2017, I led the product design to develop content warnings on Facebook to help people deal with unexpected, sensitive content that they encounter on Facebook.
 I understood, strategized, and collaborated with an interdisciplinary team to weigh different considerations and capacities from Facebook’s Policy and Machine-Learning team, to our international research team, with implementing an experience that would best solve our community’s needs.
-I also presented the strategy and design directly to Mark Zuckerberg to receive his feedback and guidance. <strong>Today, the content warning is accessible on all platforms (web, iOS, Android) to 100% of Facebook’s global market, viewable most popularly on the News Feed.</strong>
+I also presented the strategy and design directly to Mark Zuckerberg to receive his feedback and guidance.
+      <strong>Today, the content warning is accessible on all platforms (web,
+      iOS, Android) to 100% of Facebook’s global market, viewable most popularly on the News Feed. <u>It resulted in higher sentiment and decreased reporting of negative content on Facebook.</u></strong>
     </p>
   </div>
 </div>